 What I love about Mother’s musical language is how it so aptly captures who she is.
 The even rhythms, the consistency in meter, and the steady stepwise motion all indicate great maturity and stability.
 So far, so good.
 Flaherty and Ahrens have created a musical profile that perfectly matches the character.
 But what happens next?
 Considering how deeply Mother is altered by the events of the show, one might reasonably expect her music to undergo a major transformation as well.
 But Mother’s second act I’m-declaring-my-independence anthem begins and what do we hear?
 Why, it’s 3/4 time!
 And steady rhythms!
 And stepwise motion!
 If the music is any indication, Mother hasn’t changed at all.

 However, at the very last moment Mother does make a huge change to her musical language and it’s one that has significant thematic implications.
 In the last measures of “Back to Before,” Mother belts.
 Thus far, all of her music can (and should) be sung in a more legit vocal style.
 Belting out the end of her anthem is Mother’s way of saying that she will no longer be a slave to societal expectations.
 She is self-sufficient.
 She is confident.
 She will move forward into this new age.
 In reference to Mother’s incredible shift in perspective, composer Stephen Flaherty argues that this is actually what the whole show is about.
-He explains that Ragtime is “the voyage of a woman starting as a soprano and learning to be a belter.”
+In a 2009 interview, he explains that Ragtime is “the voyage of a woman starting as a soprano and learning to be a belter.”
+1

 So what do we do with all of this information?
 Well, musical analysis is often a matter of interpretation and not everyone will agree on how this knowledge should be applied.
 For instance, the lack of variation in general throughout Mother’s music can be interpreted a few different ways.
-Those self-same critics who accused Ragtime of being all show and no substance might argue that it is a sign of lazy writing for the composers have given us a score that only scratches the surface of musical development.
+Those self-same critics who accused Ragtime of being all show and no substance might argue that it is a sign of lazy writing since the composers have seemingly given us a score that only scratches the surface of musical development.
 Following this line of reasoning, one might assume that if Mother’s language doesn’t evolve all that much, it may simply indicate a lack of depth in the writers and not a lack of development in the character.

 However, others might argue (myself among them) that Mother’s music doesn’t need to evolve because her character does not truly change in essentials.
 She has always been strong, steady, and mature.
 She just needs to take her life back into her own hands.
 The actor who interprets the score in this way can then build their portrayal of the character out of this information.
 Other ideas are less open to interpretation.
 Since the composer himself has indicated that Mother’s shift to belt is the defining moment of the show, we can safely assume that all of Mother’s previous material has to be sung legit.